The Richards Firm is available 24 hours a day and can hold meetings in person, by telephone, or virtually. Call us today to schedule an appointment.

 • Statements from yourself or others

 Think about any questions you may have and write them down in advance.
-This will help you make the most of your meeting and ensure you do not forget to ask a question.
-Asking questions you have up front will save you time and help you make the best decision for yourself.
+This will help you make the most of your meeting and ensure you don’t forget to bring up something important.
+Common questions include how long the process might take, what kind of outcome you can expect, and what fees or costs might be involved.

 Meet With an Attorney Alone